JazL0T/Fake-News-Detector-101-/README.md

 ---

-## Publication & Academic Reference
+## Publication and Academic Reference

 This project is connected to the following research publication: